thamaraikannan137/api-google-sheet/README.md

 ### Expense Management

-All expense endpoints require authentication (use the same browser session).
+All liability endpoints require authentication (use the same browser session).

-#### `GET /expenses`
+#### `GET /liabilities`
-Get all expenses from user's connected spreadsheet.
+Get all liabilities from user's connected spreadsheet.

 **Response:**
 ```json